-In response to the above threats, the NMVTRC will continue to:

-- Monitor the progress of the National Heavy Vehicle Regulations to ensure the consistent coverage of heavy WOVs. - Develop mechanisms to improve the quality of PE theft data recorded by police.
+In response to the above threats, the NMVTRC will continue to: Work with affected parties to ensure the consistent management Develop mechanisms to improve the quality of PE theft data of boomy which write offered recorded by police

-^{14.} This was one factor in the decision by some states to exclude heavy vehicles from mandatory written-off vehicle reporting requirements when they were first introduced nationally in 2002-2004.
+11. This was one factor in the decision by some states to exclude heavy vehicles from mandatory written-off vehicle reporting requirements when they were first introduced nationally in 2002-2004.

-In 2015 New South Wales Police modified its COPS system to incorporate a PE menu to improve reporting accuracy.
+^{12.} In 2015 NSW Police modified its COPS system to incorporate a PE menu to improve reporting accuracy.